0304

 0304 is the fifth studio album by American singer Jewel, released on June 3, 2003, by Atlantic Records.
-Inspired by the sudden success of scoring a number one on the US Billboard Hot Dance Club Play chart with "Serve the Ego"—the final single from her previous album, This Way—in early November 2002, Jewel decided to make a radical departure from her previous folk-oriented musical efforts and recorded a pop album.
+Inspired by Jewel's sudden success topping the US Billboard Hot Dance Club Play chart in early November 2002 with a remix of "Serve the Ego", the final single from her previous album This Way, the album is a radical departure from her previous folk-oriented musical efforts and is instead more pop and dance-focused.

+0304 produced three singles.
+The lead single "Intuition", a top 20 hit on the US Billboard Hot 100, topped the Dance Club Songs chart, as did the album's second single "Stand".
+Its third single, "2 Become 1", was less successful, peaking at 33 on the Adult Top 40 chart.

 Background

-Within the liner notes to 0304, Jewel includes a note to her fans, explaining, "This album may seem different to you."
-According to Jewel, the album is a result of her desire to create a "modern interpretation of big band music.
-A record that [is] lyric-driven, like Cole Porter stuff, that also has a lot of swing...that combined dance, urban, and folk music."
+Within the booklet to 0304, Jewel includes a note to her fans, explaining, "This record may seem different to you.
+To me, it's closer to what has been in my head for years.
+I wanted to make a record that was a modern interpretation of big band music.
+A record that was lyric-driven, like Cole Porter stuff, that also had a lot of swing.
+And a lot of it is thanks to Lester (Mendez), because when I told him I wanted to make a record that combined dance, urban, and folk music, he didn't look at me like I was crazy.
+I loved making this record, and it's the first record I enjoy listening to.
+It's fun!
+I hope you all love it.
+I hope it makes you feel young and sexy and smart."
 For the album, Jewel teamed with producers Lester Mendez (Shakira, Enrique Iglesias) and Rick Nowels (Madonna).